This post was written in collaboration with Peel Autism Resource.

 Guidelines for Core Clinical Services and supports can be found here

-[NOTE: ABA is not regulated (yet).
+[NOTE: ABA is not regulated yet but will be starting July 2024.
 So, parents/caregivers need to do their due diligence when looking for a provider.
 Go here for questions to ask and things to consider if looking into ABA services]

 2) Foundational Family Services are free supports for families that can include: